jasonluther/rebar-heart/readme.md

 ## Programming

-There are endless ways to create lighting animations, and I'll make the code I used available, so here are just a few things to consider.
+There are countless ways to create lighting animations, and I'll make the code I used available, so here are just a few things to consider.

 ### Power Management